python-semantic-release/python-semantic-release/docs/commands.rst

 ``semantic-release publish``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Build and publish a distribution to a Python package repository or VCS release.
+Publish a distribution to a VCS release.
+Uploads using :ref:`config-upload`
-Runs :ref:`config-build-command` and uploads using :ref:`config-upload`

 .. seealso::
     - :ref:`config-upload`